 - Stools that are hard and difficult to pass.

-- Headaches, fatigue and/or depression.
+- Headaches, fatigue, and/or depression.

 - Encopresis, or accidental fecal soiling.
-Often if a hard stool is present in the rectum, liquid feces can leak around the hard stool and pass out the anus without the child’s control.
+If a hard stool is present in the rectum, liquid feces can leak around the hard stool and pass out the anus without the child’s control.
 This can happen many times during the day.
 The child cannot do anything to prevent or withhold it.

 - Abdominal pain near or around the navel.